-Date of disability Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Total 6 weeks El Elimination Period Benefit Period Accrued F Accrued Paid Leave from the state of Tennessee.
-1 work week of accrued paid leave must exhaust.
-Elimination Period not paid by STD plan 2 weeks Paid by STD Plan for 4 calendar weeks.
-Checks issued by MetLife STD Plan.
+Date of Disability Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Total Short-term Disability-Disability Period I Elimination Perio od 14 calendar days 4 calendar weeks Accrued Paid Leave from the state Leave must exl of Tennessee.
+1 v haust.
+1 work week Eliminatior Period not paid l by STD plan 2 weeks Paid by STD plan for 4 calendar weeks.
+Checks issued by MetLife STD plan.

 NOTE: The maximum benefit period duration for STD is 26 weeks.
-However, each disability is different, and for numerous reasons, not all disabilities will result in the full 26 week benefit period being approved.
+However, each disability is different, and for numerous reasons, not all disabilities will result in the full 26-week benefit period being approved.
 These examples are for illustrative purposes only.
 Every disability may be different.
 Accrued leave is per work day and is hourly based.
 Accrued leave varies by individual.

-Elimination period is calendar-day based.
+Elimination period is calendar day-based.
 Benefits payable during the payable benefit period may be reduced by other sources of income, e.g., worker's compensation, unemployment insurance and Sick Leave Bank.
 See the Certificate of Coverage for a comprehensive list of other sources of income which may reduce the STD benefit.